notti-io/LetMeWatch/README.md

 # LetMeWatch
-## Update: LetMeWatch was removed from the Chrome Web Store a while ago (for obvious reasons).
-As such, I've updated the [installation section](#installation) with instructions on how to manually add LetMeWatch to your Chrome browser.
-It's pretty easy and takes about two minutes to do.
+**Update: LetMeWatch was removed from the Chrome Web Store a while ago (for obvious reasons).
+As such, I've updated the [installation section](#installation) with instructions on how to manually add LetMeWatch to your Chrome browser.**

 ### A seamless watching experience contained in a browser extension